hombredequeso/person-data-manager-a/README.md

-# Prototype: Bulk Updating of People in Elasticsearch
+# Prototype: Person Data Manager in Elasticsearch

-Prototyping use of the bulk update functionality in Elasticsearch 5.
+A project for managing person data, for the purposes of prototyping various technologies.

+Example of technologies and functions getting prototyped:
+* Elasticsearch 5.x, bulk update functionality.

 ## Notes